aquality-automation/aquality-winappdriver-dotnet/README.md

 5. (optional) Launch an application directly by calling `AqualityServices.Application.Launch();`.

+> Note:
-> Note: If you don't start an Application directly, it would be started with the first call of any Aquality service or class requiring to interact with the Application.
+If you don't start an Application directly, it would be started with the first call of any Aquality service or class requiring interacting with the Application.

 6. That's it!
 Now you are able work with Application via AqualityServices or via element services.
 ```csharp